GovAlta/adsp-monorepo/docs/tutorials/feedback-service/collectingFeedback.md

 </body>
 ```

-That's it!
+There are configuration parameters you will want to add to the initialization method, but essentially that's it.
 The script will attach the _call-to-action_ to right hand side of the page which, when clicked, will pop up the feedback modal:

 ![](/adsp-monorepo/assets/feedback-service/call-to-action.png){: width="300" }